explodinggradients/ragas/docs/getstarted/monitoring.md

 (get-started-monitoring)=
-# Monitoring
+# Monitor Your RAG in Production

-Maintaining the quality and performance of an LLM application in a production environment can be challenging.
-Ragas provides with basic building blocks that you can use for production quality monitoring, offering valuable insights into your application's performance.
-This is achieved by constructing custom, smaller, more cost-effective, and faster models.
+Maintaining the quality and performance of a RAG application in a production environment can be challenging.
+Ragas currently provides the basic building blocks that you can use for production quality monitoring, offering valuable insights into your application's performance.
+But we are also working towards building more advanced production monitoring solution by trying to tackle 3 questions

+1. How can we keep the distribution of your production dataset consistent with your testset.
+2. How can we effectively extract insights from explicit and implicit signals your users provide to infer the quality of your RAG application and the areas that need your attention.
+3. Constructing custom, smaller, more cost-effective, and faster models for evalution and more more advanced testset generation.

 :::{note}
-This is feature is still in beta access.
-You can requests for [**early access**](https://calendly.com/shahules/30min) to try it out.
+We are still building out and gathering feedback in upcoming releases.
+You can requests for [**early access**](https://calendly.com/shahules/30min) to try it out or share the challenges you face in this area, we would love your to hear your thoughts/challenges here.
 :::

+#TODO: add list of monitoring integration.

-The Ragas metrics can also be used with other LLM observability tools like [Langsmith](https://www.langchain.com/langsmith) and [Langfuse](https://langfuse.com/) to get model-based feedback about various aspects of you application like those mentioned below
+You can also use the Ragas metrics with other LLM observability tools like [Langsmith](https://www.langchain.com/langsmith) and [Langfuse](https://langfuse.com/) to get model-based feedback about various aspects of you application like those mentioned below